 If the length of the eBCS Info frame is larger than the maximum MMPDU length (Table 9-25 Maximum data unit sizes (in octets) and durations (in microseconds)), the eBCS Info frame shall be fragmented as described in 11.55.* (eBCS Info fragmentation).

-If the eBCS frame is not fragmented, fill all the fields according to 9.6.7.52 (eBCS Info frame format) except the signature.
+If the eBCS Info frame is not fragmented, fill all the fields according to 9.6.7.52 (eBCS Info frame format) except the signature.

 generate signature as following: